SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 different from the value (:math:`0.67`) reported in table 3 of `Schaye (2015) <http://adsabs.harvard.edu/abs/2015MNRAS.446..521S>`_ , as a factor of :math:`h^{-2} = 0.6777^{-2} = 2.1773` is missing in the paper.

+The Magnesium yields from SNII have also been doubled since the original EAGLE simulations were run.

 .. _EAGLE_black_hole_seeding: